pgbouncer/pgbouncer/doc/config.rst

 How to authenticate users.

+pam
+    PAM is used to authenticate users, `auth_file`_ is ignored.
+This method is not compatible with databases using `auth_user`_ option.
+Service name reported to PAM is "pgbouncer".
+Also, `pam` is still not supported in HBA configuration file.

 hba
     Actual auth type is loaded from `auth_hba_file`_.
 This allows different authentication methods different access paths.
 Example: connection